volojs/create-responsive-template/README.md

         * app/ - create this directory to store your app-specific scripts.
 Any third party scripts should go in the js/ directory, as siblings to app.js.
-* tools/ - the build tools to optimize the project.
+* tools/ - the build tools to optimize the project, and the dev web server you can use that also implements an example of the APIs that can be used with BrowserID.
 Also contains the LESS files used by Twitter Bootstrap to create its CSS.

 By default, the package comes with the .css files already generated from Bootstrap's .less files.
 If you edit the tools/less files again, you can